 Use a small artist’s brush to paint any small crevices.

-Using a spout like this is really helpful when pouring paint in the roller pan.
+Using a spout like this is helpful when pouring paint into the roller pan.
 This is another benefit of using Behr paint.

 Use high-quality rollers that are best suited for the type of paint and wall surface.
-Pour paint in a roller pan.
+Pour paint into a roller pan.